Ozone Therapy: What is It and Does it Work?

 Does Ozone Therapy Work for Chronic Pain?

 At Head 2 Toe, we do not view ozone as a miracle.
 We view it as a necessary component for patients who have hit a plateau.
-We use ozone therapy and EBOO as part of our Integrated Recovery System in Lynnwood:
+We use ozone therapy as part of our Integrated Recovery System:

 Structural: Chiropractic care aligns the frame.